koundy/cats_and_dogs_CNN/README.md

 Here i used the architecture implemented in the paper Very Deep Convolutional Networks for Large-Scale Image Recognition [http://arxiv.org/pdf/1409.1556].
 Except for the following two changes.

-1. Reduced the depth of the network by removing last layer of convulutions
+1. Reduced the depth of the network by removing last layer of convolutions.
 2. Used batch normalization technique[https://arxiv.org/abs/1502.03167] in every layer for better performence.

 ## Results